kellyyfoo/openshift-workshop-was/labs/Openshift/HelloContainer/README.md

 You can reach into the running container to run another command.
 The typical use case is to run a shell command, so you can use the shell to navigate within the container and run other commands.
 However, our image is tiny, and there is no built-in shell.
-This makes it safer, but also more difficult to debug.
 For the purpose of this lab, we'll execute the same command again: `docker exec -ti hello1 /hello-openshift`.
 Running this command again in the same container results in an error, because there is already another copy running in the background that is bound to the ports 8080 and 8888: